renderedtext/javascript-101/README.md

 You can use two conventions for naming in JavaScript, CamelCase(anIdentifierName), SnakeCase(an_identifier_name).
 CamelCase is more popular, but you can use any if you are consistent with it.

 Primitive Types and Objects

+In JavaScript, values are either primitive types or objects.
+Primitive values are immutable, objects are not.
+There are 6 primitive types in JavaScript:

+  * Number
+  * String
+  * Boolean
+  * Undefined
+  * Null
+  * Symbol

+Objects are used to construct custom data.
+Some built in object types are:

+  * Array
+  * Date
+  * Regex
+  ...

+Special Characters

+  * \n - new line
+  * \t - tab
+  * \r - carriage return
+  * \' - single quote
+  * \" - double quote
+  * \$ - dollar sign
+  * \\ - backslash

+Template Strings

+Up until ES6, the only way to represent values in a string was string concatenation.
+`let temp = -27`
+`"Current temperature is: " + temp`
+ES6 introduces string templates, also known as string interpolation.
+`"Current temperature is: ${5}"`

+Booleans

+Value type that has only to values, true or false.

+Null and Undefined

+JavaScript has two special types, null and undefined. null has only one possible value (null), and undefined has only one possible value (undefined).
+Both null and undefined represent something that doesn’t exist

+The general rule of thumb is that null is a data type that is available to programmers and undefined should be reserved for JavaScript itself, to indicate that something hasn’t been given a value yet.